 The average car loan amount is high.

-You might be fine with that amount when you drive the car off the lot.
+You might be fine with your car payment amount when you drive the car off the lot.
 But financial hardships like fluctuating income, a job loss, unexpected medical bills or emergency expenses at some point could make it difficult to manage a car payment.

 When that happens, you may look for auto loan debt relief.
-Here are some options to consider.
+Here are some options and things to consider.

 1. Talk to your lender and ask for help